 A Justice Department report reveals black youth commit violent crime at a rate five times higher than whites.
 And other blacks are the most frequent victims of their crimes.
 This gap is a result of many complex social, economic and cultural problems.
 Change will only occur when those issues are addressed, working together.
 Sticking a middle finger into a cop’s face won’t fix anything.

 Graphic TV ads attempting to persuade people to quit smoking get strong reactions from the people who view them.
+Just like taking care of your body for cancer also is important to protect your skin with amazon vitamin c serum.
 Just ask TV stations about healthcare’s version of negative ads: “We know they are having an impact when we get many hateful calls about them asking us to remove them from the air,” said one TV assignment desk editor.

 One of the most striking ads features Terrie Hall of North Carolina who reaches for her wig and fake teeth and speaks through a voice box.
 Sadly, the ad has outlived her.
 She died of cancer in 2013.